dineshchhantyal/ResumeCoverLetterGenerator/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial (CC BY-NC) license - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing